OndrejHome/fast-vm-public-images/rhcos/ign/HOWTO.md

   # fast-vm-image list|grep rhcos-4.4.3
   rhcos-4.4.3             16g( 18.50%) |missing  no hack files|ok       no hack files|
   ~~~
+  NOTE: Newer version of `blkdiscard` may require also option `-f` to be passed in order to remove data.

 7. Export image and generate checksums for it.
   ~~~